This smooth vanilla buttercream frosting is the easiest way to decorate your cupcakes, cakes or cookies!

 - The buttercream will last 1 week after being used to frost cakes/cupcakes.

 - To make ahead of time: prepare the buttercream then cover the bowl tightly with clingwrap.
 Keep refrigerated for up to 4 days.
 Allow to come to room temperature for 4 hours then beat on medium-high speed for 2 minutes to keep the frosting fluffy.
 Use as normal.

 - Salted butter: you can use salted butter if you like.
 I prefer unsalted for a sweeter taste.

-- To make your own icing sugar / powdered sugar: blend regular granulated sugar in a powerful blender or nutribullet until it becomes a fine powder.
+- To make your own icing sugar / powdered sugar: blend white sugar in a powerful blender or Nutribullet until it becomes a fine powder.

-- Vanilla essence / extract: you can replace vanilla essence / extract with 1/2 tsp of your favourite concentrated flavouring (e.g. strawberry, coffee, etc.).
+- Vanilla essence / extract: you can replace vanilla essence / extract with ½ teaspoon of your favourite concentrated flavouring (e.g. strawberry, coffee, etc.).
 I don't recommend leaving out flavouring altogether as the buttercream tastes very bland.

 - Milk: you can use an equal amount dairy-free milk or water if you wish.

 Amount Per Serving: Calories: 282Total Fat: 17.1gSaturated Fat: 11.3gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 3.8mgCarbohydrates: 32.2gFiber: 0gSugar: 32.2gProtein: 0.1g